-This is a Crow's eye view of the posts that caught my attention this week.
-That usually means they were posts that celebrate some aspect of anime, like strong characters, moments of beauty, or amazing worlds.
+This is a Crow’s eye view of the posts that caught my attention this week.
+Typically, they’ll be posts that celebrate some aspect of anime, like strong characters, moments of beauty, or amazing worlds.

 - I have to find the site to read it.
 I publish a list of the sites I review every week, so please do look for your site!
 If you don’t see it, I’d love for you to mention your site in the comments so I can add it!

 - Your post had to have been published during the last seven days (or so)

 Remember, you can find a list of the sites I check every week here.